alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Output Block
 - Adding an output block to a module exposes the ID or value as an output variable that can be retrieved using `module.name.name_id`

+### Dynamic Block
+- Dynamic blocks allow you to create a list of resources based on a variable

 ## Commands

 ### Terraform Init
 - First command to run before planning
 - Initializes the working directory
-- Automatically download community providers.
+- Automatically download community providers
+- Initializes the backend configuration
+- Download providers plugins
+- Download modules from the registry

 ### Terraform Validate
 - Checks for errors in the configuration files

+### Terraform fmt
+- Formats the configuration files

 ### Terraform Get
 - Downloads modules from the registry